pdimov/blog/_posts/2020-09-05-from-simd-to-ast-extraction.md

 hidden: true
 ---

-Suppose we have the functions (in C++, but also in the mathematical sense)
+Suppose we have the functions

 ```
 float f( float x )